martinvonz/jj/docs/config.md

 merge-tools.vimdiff.merge-tool-edits-conflict-markers = true    # See below for an explanation
 ```

-`jj` replaces the following arguments with the appropriate file names:
+`jj` makes the following substitutions:

 - `$output` (REQUIRED) is replaced with the name of the file that the merge tool
   should output. `jj` will read this file after the merge tool exits.